userbradley/documentation.breadnet.co.uk/docs/home/utilities/water.md

 # Water

-!!! error "How to shut the water off"
+!!! warning "How to shut the water off"
     1. [At the valve](#how-to-turn-off-the-water-at-the-mains)
     2. [In the apartment](#how-to-turn-off-the-water-in-the-apartment)